MvvmCross/MvvmCross/docs/_documentation/tutorial/a-windows-universal-app-platform-project.md

 ---
+layout: documentation
-title: "A Windows Universal App Platform Project"
+title: A Windows Universal App Platform Project
-excerpt: ""
+category: Tutorials
 ---
 We started with the goal of creating an app to help calculate what tip to leave in a restaurant